 Carer’s Allowance

-You will usually receive Carer’s Allowance if:
+You may get Carer’s Allowance if:

 -

-You are aged 16 or above
+you are aged 16 or over

 -

-You are not in full time education
+you are not in full-time education

 -